Phytophthora (fy-toff-thor-uh)

 Symptom Guide: Camellia species

-Phytophthora species are microscopic organisms that cause disease in many plant species, including Camellia species.
+Phytophthora are microscopic organisms that cause disease in many plant species, including Camellia species.

 You can learn more about Phytophthora and Sudden Oak Death at the links below.